William Lamb, 2nd Viscount Melbourne: Member of Parliament: 1816–1830

-Home Secretary
+Home Secretary: 1830–1834

-In November 1830, the Whigs came to power under Lord Grey.
+Following the 1830 general election in November the Whigs came to power under Lord Grey.
 Melbourne was Home Secretary.
 During the disturbances of 1830–32 he "acted both vigorously and sensitively, and it was for this function that his reforming brethren thanked him heartily".
 In the aftermath of the Swing Riots of 1830–31, he countered the Tory magistrates' alarmism by refusing to resort to military force; instead, he advocated magistrates' usual powers be fully enforced, along with special constables and financial rewards for the arrest of rioters and rabble-rousers.
 He appointed a special commission to try approximately 1,000 of those arrested, and ensured that justice was strictly adhered to: one-third were acquitted and most of the one-fifth sentenced to death were instead transported.

 There remains controversy regarding the hanging of Dic Penderyn, a protester in the Merthyr Rising who was then, and is now, widely judged to have been innocent.
-He appears to have been executed solely on the word of Melbourne, who sought a victim in order to 'set an example'.
+He appears to have been executed solely on the word of Melbourne, who sought a victim in order to "set an example".
 The disturbances over reform in 1831–32 were countered with the enforcement of the usual laws; again, Melbourne refused to pass emergency legislation against sedition.

 Melbourne supported the 1834 prosecution and transportation of the Tolpuddle Martyrs to Australia for their attempts to protest against the cutting of agricultural wages.